Ermesinda: Life

 The Latin-language Chronicon Albeldense states that Ermesinda was daughter of Pelagius, the first king of Asturias, and his queen, Gaudiosa, and that her brother was Favila, the second king of Asturias.
 Ermesinda passed her claim on the throne to her husband Alfonso, son of Duke Peter of Cantabria.
-Alfonso, known as Alfonso I or Alfonso "the Catholic," succeeded Favila as king upon the latter's death by bear-mauling in 739, making Erseminda the queen consort.
+Alfonso and Ermesinda became king and queen after Favila was mauled to death by a bear in 739.

 The exact date of Ermesinda's birth is unknown, but appears to have been between 720 and 730.
 She was presumably born in Asturias where her father was king, although (as is common for the era) there is no documentation of that.
 The date of her death is likewise unknown.

 Burial

 After Ermesinda's death, her body was entombed in the monastery of Santa María near the municipality of Cangas de Onís, according to Bishop Sebastián of Salamanca and the Estoria de España (a.k.a.
 Primera Crónica General).
 The Cordoban chronicler Ambrosio de Morales identifies this with the monastery of Covadonga.
 Her husband Alfonso I was buried in the same monastery.
 16th-century chronicler Ambrosio de Morales gave the following description of the tomb of King Alfonso I and Ermesinda, located in the Santa Cueva de Covadonga ("Holy Cave of Covadonga"):

 Their tomb is the one at the head of the church facing the main altar in a small cave.
 It is carved, in part.
 It is a smooth stone sarcophagus, whose covering is a single piece of stone, four feet wide at the head and two at the feet, like a coffin, but with a flat rather than a vaulted covering.
 Its length, twelve feet and three in height.

 The tomb in the Santa Cueva de Covadonga in which Alfonso and Ermesinda are believed to be buried is engraved with the following epitaph:

 HERE LIES THE CATHOLIC AND HOLY KING DON ALONSO THE FIRST AND HIS WIFE DOÑA ERMENISINDA SISTER OF DON FAVILA WHOM HE SUCCEEDED.
 THIS KING WON MANY VICTORIES OVER THE MOORS.
 HE DIED IN CANGAS IN THE YEAR 757.